thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 To check if your kernel has a ```CONFIG_LOCALVERSION``` set, use the ```uname -a``` command.
 In the output shown above, the ```CONFIG_LOCALVERSION``` was set to ```-gdacac96```.
-Thus, we will append it to the kernel version DURING the compilation of our module, guaranteeing that the versions of the kernel and the driver match.
+Thus, we want to append it to the kernel version DURING the compilation of our module, guaranteeing that the versions of the kernel and the driver match.

-Fortunately, this can be done with menuconfig.
+Fortunately, we can solve this with menuconfig.
 Go to the original menu, and select ```General Setup->Local Version```.
-A window will open where you can set up the local version, which will be translated into the variable ```CONFIG_LOCALVERSION```.
+A window will open where you can set up the local version, which sets the variable ```CONFIG_LOCALVERSION```.
-Just type in the local conversion, which is what comes after the dase (with dash included!).
+Just type in the local conversion, which is what comes after the date (with dash included!).
 In my case above, I typed "-gdacac96".

 <br>